braintree/braintree_ruby/pay_with_paypal_documentation.md

 ### Future Payments UI Flow

-This is the default Pay with PayPal flow, and the flow which gives you the ability to vault and re-use a users' PayPal account info.
+This is the default Pay with PayPal flow, giving you the ability to vault and re-use a users' PayPal account info.

 After clicking the Pay with PayPal button on your checkout form, a user is presented with a modal lightbox

 ![Pay with PayPal lightbox](https://s3.amazonaws.com/bt-pwpp-beta-docs/bt-pwpp-login.png).

-On successful authentication, they are then asked to consent to allow future payments.
+On successful authentication, they are then asked to provide consent to allow future payments.
 ![Pay with PayPal Terms of Service](https://s3.amazonaws.com/bt-pwpp-beta-docs/bt-pwpp-agree.png).

-When the user clicks agree, the modal closes and writes the paypal authentication data to an input that you provided, which can then be used in your Transaction.Sale call.
+When the user clicks "agree", the modal closes and writes the paypal authentication data to an input that you provided, which can then be used in your Transaction.Sale call to Braintree.

 ### One Time Payments Flow